 Anyone interested in mathematics is invited to attend the MAA meetings.
 Contact one of the people below for details.

-- - Secretary
+- Historian - Emily Vidal

-- Dr. Andrew Siefker - Faculty Sponsor
+- Dr. Andrew Siefker - Faculty Advisor

 Pi Mu Epsilon Mathematics Honor Society